 You find blog posts and resources or even newspaper articles these days that use “don’t” and “haven’t.”
 But in academic texts, such contractions must be spelled out.
 This rule also applies to academic conversations, such as when you respond to reviewer comments in a rebuttal letter that directly addresses an editor and reviewers.

 Since academic writing is generally impersonal, you should not use any expressions that include the reader as a conversation partner.
 Be specific and concrete with your nouns, especially when it comes to research methods and findings.
 Avoid vague or subjective adjectives.
 First-person pronouns in research papers should generally be avoided but can be used in research papers where appropriate, but never address the audience personally as “you.”

 Structure and Consistency in Academic Writing

 Your research article or academic paper needs to have a logical structure from beginning (title and abstract or introduction section) to end (discussion and conclusion), with clear sections and subheadings.
 It should contain all necessary but only relevant information.
 The reader should never have to ask “Why is this detail mentioned?” or “Did they forget to discuss why they used this method?”

-Within this overall structure, however, you also need to pay attention to consistency on the paragraph and on the sentence level.
+Within this overall structure, however, you also need to pay attention to consistency on the level of the paragraph and sentence.